sgammon/http-extensions/draft-ietf-httpbis-digest-headers.md

    Digest = "Digest" ":" OWS 1#representation-data-digest
 ~~~

-The resource is specified by the effective request URI and any `validator`
+The resource is specified by the effective request URI and any `validator fields`
 contained in the message.

 The relationship between Content-Location (see [RFC7231] Section 3.1.4.2)